tandasat/blog/_drafts/2023-06-01-intel-vt-rp-with-examples---part-1-hlat.md

 AMD does not offer any equivalent features.

+### Further applications

+Given the low availability of the feature, the remapping attack will remain a relevant exploitation technique, and it is worth mentioning the potential uses of the attack to bypass modern security constructs.

+For example,
+- Kernel-mode Code Flow Guard (CFG)
+  - Windows maintains a bitmap that indicates valid destinations of indirect calls.
+For CFG to be effective against kernel-mode exploits, this bitmap is write-protected through EPT so that an attacker cannot simply make arbitrary addresses valid.
+She, however, might be able to remap the LA of the bitmap to achieve this.
+- Kernel-mode Control-flow Enforcement Technology (CET)
+  - CET tracks valid return addresses into a page called a shadow stack page.
+This page must be write-protected through EPT for the same reason as above.
+An attacker could remap a LA of the shadow stack page and fake valid return addresses, however.

+Anything marked as read-only in EPT could be an interesting target of the remapping attack.
+On the above-mentioned Windows setup, [there are several of those regions](https://gist.github.com/tandasat/a4092484c63b0390b45e93140f080795). _(Any volunteers?)_

 ## Conclusion

 In this post, we looked into how EPT can be used to harden the OS kernel against attackers with arbitrary kernel-mode read write primitives, how the remapping attack bypasses one of such hardening mechanisms (eg, KDP), and how HLAT, one of the features Intel VT-rp offers, prevents the attack.